Dir. Joe Lynch (2017)

 The corporate ladder is really more of an elevator.

-Who this movie is for: People who like their horror with an action/comedy bent; Fans of fast-moving horror; Dave Matthews Band apologists Bottom line: While not really a horror movie, Joe Lynch makes an intensely enjoyable film with a dark, comedic style.
+Who this movie is for: People who like their horror with an action/comedy bent, Fans of fast-moving horror, Dave Matthews Band apologists Bottom line: While not really a horror movie, Joe Lynch makes an intensely enjoyable film with a dark, comedic style.
 It’s super fun, and an excellent film for anyone who enjoys the brand of horror that Samara Weaving is making her name on.
 Stephen Yeun is excellent as well, and the film is generally well acted by all involved.
-The writing is not great (though the dialogue with Yeun and Weaving is always entertaining), but you’re not here for the writing anyway.
+The writing is not perfect (though the dialogue with Yeun and Weaving is always entertaining), but you’re not here for the writing anyway.
 Check out the film on Shudder if you haven’t seen it, it’s well worth your time and will have you wanting to check out more of Lynch’s work.
 A fun film for anyone who likes a bit of ultra-violence.